School Board Training

 Framework for School Board Development (revised by SBOE 11/2020)

 It is important that school board members are aware of and receive quality training every year.
 Topics are in statute, specifically Texas Education Code section 11.159 and 19 Texas Administrative Code section 61.1.
 Board members register for training and then provide a copy of the training certificate to the appropriate staff person at the school district office.
 This person is oftentimes the Superintendent's administrative assistant.
-He/she will be responsible for submitting training hours to the Texas Association of School Boards (TASB) each year.
+He/she will be the official keeper of training records.
+Please note ESC Region 12 does not submit training records to the Texas Association of School Boards (TASB).

 Training Requirements for School Board Members (TASB Chart)